Sustainably managed forests, a source for renewable materials.

 Quantifying Forest positive impacts with UPM Raflatac RAFNXT+ labels

 RAFNXT+ is a next-generation paper range with forest positive impacts.
 By forest positive we mean that the positive impacts associated with growing the wood fibre in the forests is greater than the negative impacts caused throughout the whole lifecycle of a product.

 Key here is that all the RAFNXT+ paper products are coming from FSC™ certified sustainably managed forests (FSC-C012530).

 A common solution to climate change that you often hear is planting more trees to increase the amount of global carbon sinks.
 I can’t emphasize enough that even more than planting trees, we need more sustainable forest management.
-Only this way can we guarantee that our forests simultaneously absorb the carbon effectively and offer better and more sustainable raw materials for society to use and meet the demands of a growing population globbaly.
-I am proud to be part of UPM Raflatac, the first labeling company ever to quantity the benefits of sustainable forestry.
+Only this way can we guarantee that our forests simultaneously absorb the carbon effectively and offer better and more sustainable raw materials for society to use and meet the demands of a growing population globally.
+I am proud to be part of UPM Raflatac, the first labeling company ever to quantify the benefits of sustainable forestry.

 A network of sustainable partnerships are vital

 I dare to say that thanks to our innovative mindset and expertise, we are the most sustainable labeling company in the world – and for a reason.
 Whether that’s through our ground-breaking solutions that support reducing the use of raw materials, better recyclability or the use of renewable alternatives to fossil-based raw materials, we are committed to keep our business sustainable.
 What I also find is a strength, is our long track record of collaboration and partnership with suppliers, customers and end-users who can make that happen.

 One of these collaborations is our commitment to the Ellen MacArthur Foundation and the New Plastics Economy Global Commitment together with other industry and action leaders.
 UPM Raflatac has an important role among these operators as the go-to expert in sustainable labeling.